Fiber optics in curved space-times: Perturbative Scheme

 Similarly to the coefficients $\t\gamma{_J}$ in \cref{eq:perturbation beta}, $\t\eta{_K}$ are dimensionful coupling coefficients (polarization coupling moments), and $\t w{_\alpha_\beta} = \t\Weyl{_\alpha_s_\beta_s}$ is a projection of the space-time Weyl tensor $\t\Weyl{_\mu_\nu_\rho_\sigma}$.

-The explicit form of these transport equations can be derived using computer algebra systems.
+The explicit form of these transport equations can be derived using computer algebra systems – a reference implementation written in \textit{Wolfram Language} is available online \cite{mieling_2024_14142452}.
 The values of the coupling coefficients $\varpi$, $\t\gamma{_J}$, and $\t\eta{_K}$ depend on the normalized frequency $v$ and must generally be determined by quadrature (see the next section for numerical results).